uidaholib/spec-lumber/_posts/2020-09-02-womens-recreation-wednesday-volleyball.md

 in 1895 just four years after the invention of basketball.[^1]

-An early example of a women’s volleyball game was the Central American and Caribbearn Games in San Salvador in 1933.[^2]
+An early example of a women’s volleyball game was the Central American and Caribbean Games in San Salvador in 1933.[^2]

 The first Women’s World Volleyball Championship was held in Moscow, Russia in 1952.[^3]